-The financial statements comprise the Statement of Financial Position, the Statement of Comprehensive Income, the Statement of Changes in Redeemable Participating Preference Shareholders' Equity, the Statement of Cash Flows and the related notes 1 to 19.
+- the Statement of Financial Position;

+- the Statement of Comprehensive Income;

+- the Statement of Changes in Redeemable Participating Preference Shareholders' Equity;

+- the Statement of Cash Flow;

+- the Accounting Policies; and

+- the related notes 1 to 19.

 The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as adopted by the European Union.